Asif Mahmood Concedes House Race to Young Kim

 Topline:

-Democrat Asif Mahmood on Friday morning conceded the race for the 40th Congressional District to Republican incumbent Young Kim.
-The Congress member was ahead by 17 points in the last vote count.
+Democrat Asif Mahmood on Friday morning conceded the race for the 40th Congressional District to Republican incumbent Young Kim, who has a 17-point lead in the latest vote count.

 Why it matters: In the close battle for control of the House, Kim's predicted victory secures another seat for the Republicans.